 - 50 grams of confectioner’s/powdered sugar

-- ¼ teaspoon vanilla extract (or 1 teaspoon vanilla sugar)
+- ¼ teaspoon real vanilla extract (or 1 teaspoon real vanilla sugar)

 - 1 large egg yolk

 - 170 grams unbleached pastry flour (i.e. Bob’s Red Mill) or hladká mouka, sifted

 - Optional: 1 ½ teaspoons unsweetened cocoa (I use Dutch process).
 I make one batch of each.
 Both are good, but I confess I best like the version without the cocoa.